kjy1/PLSC-31101-Final/README.md

 # PLSC-31101-Final
 ## Short Description
 This project analyzes news articles and tweets about K-pop, comparing sentiments between K-pop fans and non-K-pop fans towards South Korea.
-I first compared articles from popular K-pop news website AllKpop.com with articles that mention South Korea from News API.
-Then, I compared tweets replying to @allkpop with the keywords "South Korea" and "Korea" to more general tweets about South Korea.
-The analysis visualizes the data through bar graphs of top 5 positive & negative words and word clouds.
+I first compared articles from popular K-pop news website AllKpop.com to articles that mention South Korea from News API.
+Then, I compared tweets replying to @allkpop to more general tweets about South Korea.
+The analysis visualizes the data through word clouds and bar graphs of top 5 positive & negative words.

 ## Dependencies
 1. R, 4.0.2